eraybasar/pesdk-docs/_guides/html5/v5_rc_3/customization/measurements.md

 layout: guides/content
 title: &title Measurements

-description: PhotoEditor SDK for HTML5 can be customized easily.
-Learn how to quickly set up your editor in the proper language for your target audience.
+description: Learn how to align the editor with your current application.

 menuitem: *title
 order: 4